-The Financial Sector Regulation Act 9 of 2017 (FSRA) was signed into law by the president on 21 August 2017 and came into force on 1 April 2018.
+The Financial Sector Regulation Act 9 of 2017 (the "FSRA") was signed into law by the president on 21 August 2017 and came into force on 1 April 2018.
 All financial institutions are regulated under the FSRA, which establishes a regulatory and supervisory framework for the financial sector.
 The FSRA introduced a new regulatory oversight framework including two new regulators, being the Prudential Authority and Financial Sector Conduct Authority.
-Certain provisions of the FSRA are not yet fully operational, including provisions seeking to replace the existing ombud schemes in the financial sector and proposed changes to licensing processes for certain financial sector activities.
-The pending provisions are expected to come into effect on 1 April 2022.
+The remaining provisions of the FSRA, including provisions seeking to replace the existing ombud schemes in the financial sector and proposed changes to licensing processes for certain financial sector activities came into effect on 1 April 2022.